 Indicative timetable: Second quarter 2026

-Indicative budget: EUR 50.00 million from the 2026 budget
+Indicative budget: EUR 60.00 million from the 2026 budget (including EUR 10.00 million Adaptation Mission contribution to the Climate City Capital Hub)

 2. Financial advisory services and technical assistance to Mission cities

-This action aims at supporting the provision of financial advisory services and technical assistance to the 112 cities selected as part of the Climate-neutral and smart cities Mission through its Call for Expression of Interest with the objective to develop and subsequently implement their investment strategy for becoming climate-neutral.
+This action aims at supporting the provision of financial advisory services and technical assistance to the 112 cities selected as part of the Climate-Neutral and Smart Cities Mission through its Call for Expression of Interest with the objective to develop and subsequently implement their investment strategy for becoming climate-neutral.
 Through a top-up of existing activities and advisory structures such as the European Local Energy Assistance (ELENA), Mission cities will receive targeted support including e.g. technical studies, energy audits, business plans and financial advisory, legal advice, tendering procedure preparation, project bundling, project management.

 The action will be implemented through the existing advisory agreement with the EIB Group for the implementation of the InvestEU Advisory Hub.